Haitians not alone: Noem has cancelled TPS for 1M people from 13 countries

 Terminations

-Last week, Noem announced she is cancelling Yemen’s TPS.
+Last week, Noem announced she is canceling Yemen’s TPS.
 She announced the termination of Somalia’s TPS a month ago.

 In the last year, Noem has announced that she is ending TPS for 13 countries, including Afghanistan, Burma, Cameroon, Ethiopia, Haiti, Honduras, Nepal, Nicaragua, South Sudan, Syria and Venezuela.